smythi93/pwfl/README.md

 ## Example

-If you want to check out how time-weighted fault localization works, we recommend checking out the example in `example.ipynb`.
+If you want to check out how proximity-weighted fault localization works, we recommend checking out the example in `example.ipynb`.

 ## Reproducing our Results